dnguyensr/advancements-react/README.md

 * Node.js 6.4.0+
 * Yarn

+Foreman is required to run the rails server and webpack-dev-server concurrently"

+* Foreman

 ### Configuration

 Text Editor: An EditorConfig plug-in is required for most text editors to conform to coding styles defined in the editorconfig file.

+### Development

+To run the rails server and webpack-dev-server concurrently:
+Run `foreman start`